riedgar-ms/llguidance/README.md

 - [onnxruntime-genai](https://github.com/microsoft/onnxruntime-genai/pull/1381)

 ## Technical details

+See [Making Structured Outputs Go Brrr](https://guidance-ai.github.io/llguidance/llg-go-brrr) for an overview of the library, including the design decisions, performance, and how it compares to other approaches.

 Given a context-free grammar, a tokenizer, and a prefix of tokens, llguidance computes a token mask - a set of tokens from the tokenizer - that, when added to the current token prefix, can lead to a valid string in the language defined by the grammar.
 Mask computation takes approximately 50μs of single-core CPU time for a tokenizer with 128k tokens.
 While this timing depends on the exact grammar, it holds, for example, for grammars derived from JSON schemas.
 There is no significant startup cost.